-Little ones can get folded right into the seat and may be happier on your lap.
-Remind them that being quiet and staying in their own place will help everyone to be more comfortable.
+Little ones can get folded right into the seat accidentally, and they may be happier on your lap.
+You might ask the theater ahead of time about booster seats or plan to bring a bulky sweater to pad the seat a bit.
+Remind kids that being quiet and staying in their own place will help everyone to be more comfortable.
 It’s easier to empathize with a new friend than a stranger, so if you anticipate that your child will find good behavior challenging, introduce yourselves to those around you.
-Your child will be more considerate, and your neighbors might be more patient if there is a brief lapse.
+Your child will be more considerate, and your neighbors might be more patient, if there is a brief lapse.

 Chat your kids up while you’re at the theater.

 Point out the architectural details as well as the special lighting, sound equipment, and sets that will be used during the show.
 If there’s an orchestra or band, stroll over to take a closer look.
 Many theaters post cast photographs and biographies on the walls or even have a meet-and-greet session directly after the performance.
 Discuss how the story is different from other versions, whether characters surprised your child, and which actors were favorites.
 Understanding how stories work is key to literacy, plus these discussions allow you to learn about your child’s unique perspective and sets a precedent in your family.
 Later, you can have more in-depth discussions about challenging topics when you bring your adolescents to the theater.

 What if your adolescents think that they’re too cool to go see a show with parents?
 “Make it less about a family outing, which puts them in the role of child in their mind, and treat it like an invitation into adult society,” advises Jim Jewell of Seattle Children’s Theatre.
 Instead of finding “teen” shows, he argues, find something appropriate that is marketed for adults.
 “You’ll have better luck helping pull them up to adulthood than in reminding them that they are still kids.”